poneoneo/Alibaba-CLI-Scraper/README.md

 ## About

-Alibaba-CLI-Scraper is a python package that provides a dedicated CLI interface for scraping data from Alibaba.com.
-The purpose of this project is to extract products and theirs related suppliers informations and store it in a local database (SQLite or MySQL).
-The project utilizes asynchronous requests for efficient handling of numerous requests and allows users to easily run the scraper and manage the database using a user-friendly command-line interface (CLI).
+Alibaba-CLI-Scraper is a python CLI tool designed to scrape, save and interact in plain english with data from Alibaba.com.
+Based on user, some products data and theirs related suppliers data will be extracted and saved it in a local database (SQLite or MySQL) and then will be ready to be analysed and even visualized through a powefull ai-agent powered by [data-horse](https://github.com/DeDolphins/DataHorse).
+It's also be designed to be user-friendly and therefore has fairly simple and easy-to-use commands to navigate through all the features of this tool.

 ## Table of Contents